setianjay/testgit/README.md

 # TestGit

-This repository have created for purpose understanding git pull and fetch
+This repository have created for purpose understanding git pull and fetch.